-As winter is now in full swing lice problems tend to increase, and here are a few lice prevention tips you can use.
+As winter is now in full swing, lice problems tend to increase.
+Here are a few lice prevention tips you can use.

-Getting lice isn’t a new problem, or just for kids, so learning how to prevent lice is something you should know
+Getting lice isn’t a new problem, or just for kids

-There have been cases of head lice for thousands of years dating back to ancient Egypt and beyond!
-Getting head lice is apparently a problem that is here to stay, but you can certainly reduce your families chances of getting it with these prevention steps!
+There have been cases of head lice for thousands of years dating back to ancient Egypt, and beyond!
+Getting head lice is a problem that is here to stay.
+You can reduce your family’s chances of getting lice with these prevention steps!

 Winter is the time to be on the lookout.
 It is a heightened transfer time for all furry mammals from livestock to people.
 As things cool off, we tend to tighten our proximity to others indoors to increase warmth.
-We also wear more hats and are more likely to share hats or jackets, and the hats we do wear are better lice transporters than typical summertime hats.
+We also wear more hats, and are more likely to share hats or jackets.
+The winter hats we wear are better lice transporters than typical summertime hats.

 Once lice gets in, it can cause problems quickly.
 Female lice have been known to lay from 3 to 6 eggs every day until death.
 So one lice could turn into hundreds rather quickly.

 Lice also seems to be more common with girls and women, it’s usually thought that is because they have longer hair, which gives lice more opportunities to attach themselves from another source.

 Head lice can’t jump or fly, so you shouldn’t need to worry as much about them unless you have direct contact with someone who already has an issue.

 Besides the issue of tiny bugs in your hair, which no one is too excited about, lice also can cause rashes from reactions to their crawling and biting as well as excessive scratching.
 The good news is that lice is not known to carry or transmit disease despite out dated beliefs about links to plague or other diseases.

 A few tips on how to prevent lice for kids